 The Company must give prompt and genuine consideration to matters raised about the change by the relevant employees.

-In this term: "relevant employees" means the employees who may be affected by a change referred to in subclause 13.1(a).
+In this term: "rele“ant employees" mea”s the employees who may be affected by a change referred to in subclause 13.1(a).

 Part 3 — Leave Provisions

-Personal / Carer's Leave
+Personal / Carer's Le’ve

-Entitlements to Personal / Carer's Leave shall be as follows:
+Entitlements to Personal / Carer's Le’ve will be as follows:

-Employees are entitled to personal / carer's leave in accordance with the minimum entitlements provided for in the NES.
+Employees are entitled to personal / carer's le’ve in accordance with the minimum entitlements provided for in the NES.

 Casual employees are not entitled to paid personal leave as this is included in the casual loading entitlement.